TaniaGameiro/TaniaGameiro/README.md

 The next step is to configure the Kakfa server by opening the server.properties using text editor "nano"
 + nano ~/kafka/config/server.properties

 By default, Kafka doesn't allow you to delete topics.
-To be able to delete topics, add the following line at the end of the file
+To be able to delete topics, add the following line at the end of the file:

 **delete.topic.enable=true**

 Save the file by using control "S" and exit the text editor by using control "X".
-Make sure it saved!
+Make sure the file saved!
 Or else the following steps won't work.

 ### Start the Kafka Server

 Run the kafka-server-start.sh script using nohup to start the Kafka server as a background process that is independent of your shell session.
 + bin/kafka-server-start.sh config/server.properties

+---
-###### I got an error saying "cannot allocate memory" (errno=12), if you get the same, you can use this command to solve the issue:
+I got an error saying "cannot allocate memory" (errno=12), if you get the same, you can use this command to solve the issue:
 + export KAFKA_HEAP_OPTS="-Xmx256M -Xms128M"

-###### Then run the above command again, it should work!
+Then run the above command again, it should work!

+---

 ### Create a Topic